-How often do you turn eggs in incubator
+How often do you turn eggs in an incubator

-If you get this fully automatic one then you won’t need to worry about that, but if you want to add more eggs then you need to turn them yourself.
-Don’t use the insert inside and just place the dozen eggs or so in the incubator.
+If you get this fully automatic one, then you won’t need to worry about that, but if you want to add more eggs, then you need to turn them yourself.
+Don’t use the insert inside, and just place a dozen eggs or so in the incubator.

-My Hack Tip: Then each day you’re going to put a piece of wood or shampoo bottle under the one end of the incubator.
+My Hack Tip: Then, each day, you’re going to put a piece of wood or shampoo bottle under one end of the incubator.
 I have a towel wrapped around the incubator to keep in the heat and humidity.
 Each day you’ll move the bottle or wood to the other end.

-You’ll want to candle the eggs, 8 days after you put them in the incubator and throw out any that are not fertile.
+You’ll want to candle the eggs 8 days after putting them in the incubator and throw out any that are not fertile.

 Expert Tips for Incubating Chicken Eggs

-My tip is to start out with the main 9 eggs and use the incubator just like it’s suppose to, then the next time try your own hand at it, by adding even more eggs.
-Make sure you keep enough water in the thing, it should be nice and steaming the days before the hatch.
+My tip is to start out with the main 9 eggs and use the incubator just like it’s supposed to, then the next time, try your own hand at it by adding even more eggs.
+Make sure you keep enough water in the thing.
+It should be nice and steaming the days before they hatch.

-2 or 3 days before the hatch you don’t have to prop up the sides anymore.
+2 or 3 days before they hatch, you don’t have to prop up the sides anymore.
 They should hatch on the 21st day.